AgentMC/Sao18/Translate/En/PR-III-01.md

 Finally, the cosmic beast has completely disappeared.

-Suteica just stunnedly watched the golden meteors gather at the hands of the knight and went back to a single long sword again.
+Stika just stunnedly watched the golden meteors gather at the hands of the knight and went back to a single long sword again.

 Even if the golden knight is integrity knight Alice of old times, who are the remaining two?